kaplana/cos126webv2/content/assignments/chat126.md

    String text2 = "gagggagaggcgagaaa";
    MarkovLM model2 = new MarkovLM(text2, 2);
    ```
 5. Write the `toString()` method.
-Use the enhanced for loop to access each key–value pair in your symbol table - see the `FrequencyTable.java` from precept as another example.
+Use an enhanced for loop to access each key–value pair in your symbol table and a `StringBuilder` to generate the required `String` value.
+See the `FrequencyTable.java` from precept for an example.
 6. Test the constructor and `toString() method`: This can help you debug small test cases.
 In the `main()`, print some `MarkovLM` objects.
 For example:
    ```java
    String text1 = "banana";